parrt/playdl/README.md

 Some notes beyond what is in the notebooks

 * the role of a neuron or layer is fluid. the output of a layer could be the probability of class k but, if we add a further layer, it could become a feature that helps the new layer predict features.
+* relu for RNN also works, not just tanh for obama speeches. use 0 bias, identity for W. clip gradient values to 1.0.
+Must use `F.cross_entropy()` which combines softmax with that. much better numerical characteristics.
+Otherwise get NaN immediately.
+Clipping isn't required it seems but improves convergence.
+Seems to tolerate higher learning rate.
+Can't see to get relu version to match final accuracy score of tanh.